 Most of our time is spent on personal satisfaction.
 We all have different interests from one another and some may not find the action to become proactive.
 For me, the primary measure of how well you spend your time is how much value can it contribute.
 It doesn't matter how small as long as it gives value be it helping your grandparents go down the stairs, cleaning your desk, or helping relentlessly your co-worker no matter how unteachable they are.

-Here’s an example.
+Here's an example.
 Say you want to go to New York from San Francisco.
 You can either ride the bus or fly a plane.
 A bus is cheaper but longer while a plane is more expensive but faster.
-Some of you might pick the bus because it’s within your budget but a plane saves you a lot of time to get there.
+Some of you might pick the bus because it's within your budget but a plane saves you a lot of time to get there.
 The thing is during your bus trip, you could be doing something unproductive.
-You’d rather sleep, watch some series or just daydream the whole trip.
+You'd rather sleep, watch some series or just daydream the whole trip.
 If you think about it, its like spending the whole trip with nothing much on your plate.
-If you got on the plane, you would’ve arrived earlier and got to do your stuff more productive.
-You’ve saved much time giving your more flexibility.
-The thing here is although you did spent more money, you’ve saved a lot of time.
+If you got on the plane, you would've arrived earlier and got to do your stuff more productive.
+You've saved much time providing more flexibility.
+The thing here is although you did spend more money, you've saved a lot of time.
 Money can be always earned while time is not.
-Once its lost it can never be back.
+Once it's lost, it can never come back.